Why a Small Business Accountant Is Becoming the Startup’s Most Valuable Partner

 Business Structuring Advice

-Each structure whether it’s LLC, S-Corp, or C-Corp affects taxes, liability, and ownership.
+Each structure—whether it’s LLC, S-Corp, or C-Corp—affects taxes, liability, and ownership.
+According to the U.S. Small Business Administration, the legal structure you choose impacts everything from your day-to-day operations to how much of your personal assets are at risk.
 Accountants help startups choose and maintain the right structure from the start, avoiding expensive restructuring later.
 They also advise on equity distribution, payroll setup, and compliance.

 Why is Financial Expertise Critical for Sustainable Growth in New Businesses?